Bakht Khan: The revolt

 Bakht Khan faced many problems which needed his immediate attention.
 The first and foremost problem was financial, to solve it he obtained from the Emperor authority to collect taxes.
 The second problem was the logistical one of supplies, which became more and more acute with the passage of time and even more so when British forces assaulted the city in September 1857.
 The British had many spies and agents in the city and were constantly pressuring Bahadur Shah to surrender.
 The situation around Delhi proceeded to deteriorate rapidly; Bakht Khan's leadership could not compensate for the rebels' lack of organization, supplies and military strength.
 Delhi was besieged by the British on 8 June 1857.
 On 14 September, the British captured the Kashmiri Gate and Bahadur Shah fled to Humayun's Tomb before surrendering to the British (against Bakht Khan's pleas) on 20 September.
-The emperor was arrested, and his sons Mirza Abu Bakr and Mirza Khizr Sultan were executed by the British.
+The emperor was arrested, and his sons Mirza Abu Bakr, Mirza Khizr Sultan, and Mirza Mughal were executed by the British.
 In the aftermath of the city's capture, the victorious troops sacked the city for several days before order was eventually restored.

 Bakht Khan himself left Delhi and joined rebel forces in Lucknow and Shahjahanpur.
 Later, Bahadur Shah Zafar was tried on the charges of treason and exiled to Rangoon in Burma where he died in 1862.

 Death

-After being forced out of Delhi, he was mortally wounded by the British in the last days of the mutiny and died in the Terai plains of Nepal in 1859, where he is said to have entered along with Begum Hazrat Mahal in 1858/1859 after Awadh came under British control.
+After being forced out of Delhi, he was mortally wounded by the British in the last days of the mutiny and died in the Terai plains of Nepal in 1859 which he is said to have entered along with Begum Hazrat Mahal in 1858/1859 after Awadh came under British control.

-An unnamed tomb in the graveyard of Nanser village in Buner district of Khyber Pakhtunkhwa in Pakistan has been apocryphally claimed by local historians to be that of Khan, who claim that he came to the region after the war was lost and spent the rest of his life under the protection of Akhund of Swat.
+An unnamed tomb in the graveyard of Nanser village in Buner district of Khyber Pakhtunkhwa in Pakistan has been apocryphally claimed by local historians to be that of Khan, who say that he came to the region after the war was lost and spent the rest of his life under the protection of Akhund of Swat.